How can we be wholly illuminated on our job, in our marriage, and with our families and friends?

 When I started this blog last week, I had no idea that I would add a portion exposing my vulnerability, but here I am.

 Some of us have a point on a map, a calendar, a datebook locked in our brain, and we can tell you the exact moment of the car wreck, the diagnosis, or our child that died before it ever learned to talk or even before it exited the womb.
-There is a moment in time where we look back at the shattered glass, the addiction, the iron bars, the chemo, the foreclosure, the divorce papers, the bruises, the rape, the welfare department, the mental break down, or the charade of pretending to be put together when we were one button shy of EXPLODING!
+There is a moment in time where we look back at the shattered glass, the addiction, the iron bars, the chemo, the foreclosure, the divorce papers, the bruises, the rape, the welfare department, the mental break down, or the charade of pretending to be put together when we were one button shy of falling apart!

 Yes, we all have our moments, and some of us have another type of trauma.
 In World War II, with gunfire and bullets whipping around his head, my uncle, wading in freezing waters, stopped and threw his hands in the air and cried, “The war is over!”
 Of course, it wasn’t.
 He just had wishful thinking.
 He had seen too many bodies stacked in piles– stripped of all dignity— He had seen and smelled enough death.